Cosmological constraints in covariant $f(Q)$ gravity with different connections: Conclusions and discussion

 \section{Conclusions and discussion}

 In this paper, the cases of flat and non-flat universes are investigated with the observational date sets SNe+CC+BAO+QSO in the covariant $f(Q)$ theory.
 Two specific $f(Q)$ models with different affine connections are proposed to be examined by cosmological observations.
 The $f(Q)$ theory offers a component of effective dark energy to alleviate the cosmological constant problem.
-The non-trivial connections have the support evidence compared to the $\Lambda$CDM model under different model selection methods and the coincident gauge or the connection $\Gamma_1$ is not the best gauge choice consistent with observations.
-Besides this, a flat universe is favored in the covariant $f(Q)$ theory while the $\Lambda$CDM model favors a closed universe.
-It is a counterexample of spatial curvature constraints in contrast to the hints of a closed universe from the QSO observational data via the model dependent and independent analyses \cite{Dinda:2023svr}.
-Finally the non-trivial connections like $\Gamma_3$ and $\Gamma_4$ can induce a phantom crossing behavior which is absent in the other connections.
+The non-trivial connections have the support evidence compared to the $\Lambda$CDM model in the flat universe based on the model selection methods of the DIC and the Bayes factor.
+Moreover, the coincident gauge or the connection $\Gamma_1$ is the best gauge choice consistent with observations, which supports the zero inertial effect in the flat universe.
+Besides this, the $\Lambda$CDM model has higher support evidence level than the $f(Q)$ models in the non-flat universe.
+In the non-flat case, the negative values of $\Omega_k$ are given in the $\Lambda$CDM model and the $f(Q)$ models.
+It is consistent with the spatial curvature constraints as the hints of a closed universe from the QSO observational data via the model dependent and independent analyses \cite{Dinda:2023svr}.
+Finally the non-trivial connections in the Inv-$f(Q)_2$, Exp/Inv-$f(Q)_3$ and Exp-$f(Q)_k$ models can induce a significant phantom crossing behavior which is absent in the other connections.
 Such a situation can be regarded as the gauge induced phantom crossing (GIPC) behavior.
-The dynamical dark energy has some evidence from the cosmological observations \cite{Zhao:2017cud,Capozziello:2018jya}, while here the support evidence for the $f(Q)$ dynamical dark energy is quite strong.
-As a side note, the support evidence level of Inv-$f(Q)$ in this paper is contradictory to \cite{Ayuso:2020dcu}, which may be attributed to the usage of the distinct data sets.
+Here the support evidence for the $f(Q)$ dynamical dark energy is quite strong, in agreement with the evidence from the other cosmological observations \cite{Zhao:2017cud,Capozziello:2018jya}.
+As a side note, the support evidence level of Inv-$f(Q)$ compared to the $\Lambda$CDM model in this paper is contradictory to \cite{Ayuso:2020dcu}, which may be attributed to the usage of the distinct data sets.

-This work has used an assumption of a constant $\gamma$ in Eq.\eqref{gconstant}, which greatly simplifies the modified Friedmann equations.
-Therefore many more possibilities of $f(Q)$ cosmological parameters have not yet been investigated with observational data when $\gamma$ is an arbitrary function of time $t$.
-For example, the case of $\gamma\varpropto a(t)$ has been discussed in \cite{Subramaniam:2023old,Shabani:2023xfn} and even the theory with a general time-varying $\gamma(t)$ is studied by phase-space analysis \cite{Shabani:2023nvm}.
-The study of the observational constraints in the case of time-varying $\gamma(t)$ needs more detailed future work.

 Here two $f(Q)$ models are given, we can also extend the study in other $f(Q)$ models, such as the power law form $f(Q)\varpropto Q^n$ or other more complicated forms as shown in \cite{Arora:2022mlo,Anagnostopoulos:2022gej}.
 It is very intriguing to investigate whether the non-trivial connection can induce the effective dark energy or not while the connection $\Gamma_1$ can not in some specific models.
 If the non-trivial connection contributes an effective dark energy, such an effective dark energy coming from the inertial effects will be absent in the inertial frame.